Colosseum tour with Roman Forum and Palatine Hill

 `I found a city of bricks and left it a city of marble`, Emperor Augustus"

-This Colosseum tour includes the premier landmarks of the ancient city: the Flavian Amphitheatre, better known as the Colosseum, the Roman Forum and Palatine Hill.
+This Colosseum tour includes the premier landmarks of the ancient city: the Flavian Amphitheatre, better known as the Colosseum, the Roman Forum, and Palatine Hill.
 For all of these venues, you will have a “Skip the Line” access.

 Among the many ruins still visible, we will see the temple dedicated to Julius Caesar after his death and the ancient temple of Vesta, goddess of the hearth.
+The Vestal Virgins tended to the eternal sacred flame of Vesta, enabling the Romans to thrive.